nyunAI/nyuntam-docs/nyuntam_docs/docs/dataset.md

 ```

 ### Segmentation
-For image segmentation tasks, NYUN-KOMPRESS exclusively supports the VOC Format.
+For image segmentation tasks, Nyuntam Vision exclusively supports the VOC Format.
 The layout is structured as follows:

 ```shell
 VOCdevkit/